Children of Muhammad: Sunni view

-The Sunni view is that they were all born to Muhammad's first wife Khadija bint Khuwaylid, except Ibrahim, who was born to Maria al-Qibtiyya.
+The Sunni view is that they were all born to Muhammad's first wife Khadija bint Khuwaylid, except Ibrahim ibn Muhammad, who was born to Maria al-Qibtiyya.

 Twelver Shia view

-It is improbable that the elderly Khadija could have given birth to so many children.
+According to scholar Kecia Ali, It is improbable that the elderly Khadija could have given birth to so many children.
 Some Twelver Shia sources therefore contend that Ruqayya, Umm Kulthum, and Zainab were adopted by Muhammad after the death of their mother Hala, who was Khadija's sister, or that the three were daughters of Khadija from an earlier marriage.
-Before successively marrying the early Muslim Uthman ibn Affan, Ruqayya and Umm Kulthum were initially married to polytheists, something which Muhammad likely would have not permitted for his biological daughters, Shia authors argue.
-They also cite the absence of historical evidence for a close relationship between Muhammad and Ruqayya, Zainab, or Umm Kulthum, unlike Fatima.
-That Fatima was Muhammad's only biological daughter may indeed be the mainstream view in Shia Islam, or at least in Twelver Shi'ism, the main branch of Shia Islam.
-In particular, this belief seems to be prevalent among the Shias of South Asia.
+Before successively marrying the early Muslim Uthman ibn Affan, Ruqayya and Umm Kulthum were initially married to polytheists, something which Muhammad likely would have not permitted for his biological daughters, some Shia authors argue.
+They also claim the absence of historical evidence for a close relationship between Muhammad and Ruqayya, Zainab, or Umm Kulthum, unlike Fatima.
+According to H. Abbas, that Fatima was Muhammad's only biological daughter may indeed be the mainstream view in Shia Islam.
+However, Fedele states that this is only the mainstream view in Twelver Shi'ism, the main branch of Shia Islam.
+Hyder claims that this belief seems to be prevalent among the Shias of South Asia.